 Argument #2 – It teaches mental strength and adversity.

 Hazing does provide adversity, but experiencing adversity does not mean someone is learning.
 Nobody would try and teach someone to swim while they were in the process of drowning; at best, they’d survive.
-Thriving and surviving are not the same thing.
+Thriving and surviving is not the same thing.

 As with any skill set, learning and growth happen, when a well thought out strategy and an appropriately paced learning curve is established for the individual/individuals involved.
 The process would have defined outcomes, checkpoints and support systems in place to debrief the lessons along the way.